Ibex: History

-Evidence of the ibex is widely present in the archaeological record, particularly in the Near East and Mediterranean regions.
-Ibex motifs are very common on cylinder seals and pottery, both painted and embossed.
+Ibex motifs are very common on cylinder seals and pottery, both painted and embossed, from the Near East and Mediterranean regions.
 Excavations from Minoan Crete at Knossos, for example, have yielded specimens from c.
 1800 BCE, including one cylinder seal depicting an ibex defending himself from a hunting dog.
 From the similar age a gold jewelry ibex image was found at the Akrotiri archaeological site on Santorini in present day Greece.

 An Iron Age Capra ibex specimen was recovered at the Aq Kupruk Archaeological site in present day Afghanistan, illustrating either domestication or hunting of the ibex by these early peoples.
 However, archaeological records of ibex can be difficult to separate from those of domestic goats.